wjsutton/wjsutton.github.io/content/project_walkthroughs/1_parkrun_report_walkthrough.md

 #### **Introduction and Motivation**

-Parkrun ([https://www.parkrun.org.uk/](https://www.parkrun.org.uk/)) is a weekly 5km run that occurs around 9am on a Saturday morning, all around the world but mostly in the UK.
-It attracts a wide range of runner from those beginners to seasoned club runners.
-For my running club parkrun is a great opportunity to meet with other local runners.
+Parkrun ([https://www.parkrun.org.uk/](https://www.parkrun.org.uk/)) is a weekly 5km run that occurs around 9am on a Saturday, all around the world but mostly in the UK.
+It attracts a wide range of runners from the beginners to seasoned club runners.
+For my running club, parkrun is a great opportunity to meet with other local runners.
-My club liked to manually email members the list of parkrun results on a weekly basis, I believed could be automated.
+My club liked to manually email members the list of parkrun results on a weekly basis, I believe this could be automated.

 #### **Stage 1 Build**
 * Scrape the parkrun data